In which states does Metromile offer per-mile insurance?

 Metromile Insurance Services LLC is the Managing General Agent for your insurance policy and provides all customer service needs as long as you’re a customer.
 We are transitioning new personal policies to be underwritten by Metromile Insurance.
-Some older policies are underwritten by insurers in the National General Insurance Group, a company with a 70-year history, over a billion dollars in premium, and a grade of Excellent from the insurance rating agency A.M.
-Best Company.
+Some older policies are underwritten by insurers in the National General Insurance Group, and we are currently in the process of updating these policies.

 At this time, we’re only able to offer personal automobile insurance.
 Please check back with us from time to time for updates on new products we may offer.

 We offer four different levels of liability protection as well as choices for your comprehensive and collision deductibles.
 Please keep in mind that financing and leasing companies may have their own coverage requirements, so please verify before choosing your coverage limits.

 If you choose to have comprehensive and collision on your policy, it will come with pet injury protection at no additional charge (not available in IL or VA).
-This coverage provides up to $1,000 in the event your dog or cat is hurt or killed as a result of a covered claim.
+This coverage provides up to $1,000 in the event your dog or cat is hurt as a result of a covered claim.

 Yes.
 You can add multiple vehicles while completing a quote online.
 Our multi-car discount will save you money on each vehicle’s base rate and per-mile rate.
 If you’re already a policyholder, please give us a call and we can update your policy.